termx88/pokemon-access/readme.md

 * New messages are untranslated.
 * In Yellow will walk into player's pikachu before activating it.
 When pikachu is standing on an entrance, this results in walking into a building.
 Haven't filter out destination by sprite, because there are non-player pikachu.
 * Camera can't walk beyond a map connection. (reading path results in crash in this and 3.0.1)
-* Because frame values are tweaked for individual games.
+* Because walking frame values are tweaked for individual games.
 In cases where walking values differ, such as crystal clear's bike, the walking is sub optimal, but does still work.
 * on_map function's changes don't perfectly filter out menus.
 In Red/Blue/Yellow's pokedex data screen, area map and town map returns true.
 Which crashes.
 In Gold/Silver/Crystal pokedex, maps, and PKHeX badges screen.
 Which doesn't crash, but it might start pressing buttons as if walking.
 It's possible to accidentally fly to a semi random location.
 Or change selection in flying map or pokedex.

 # Beyond here is the Standart Pokémon Access Readme